GovTechSG/seed-documentation/faqs/seed-faq-general.md

 </details>
 <details><summary>What data is collected by Microsoft Intune?</summary>

-To know about the data collected by Microsoft Intune, refer to [Data collection in Intune](https://docs.microsoft.com/en-us/mem/intune/protect/privacy-data-collect).
+To know about the data collected by Microsoft Intune, see [Data collection in Intune](https://docs.microsoft.com/en-us/mem/intune/protect/privacy-data-collect).

 </details>
 <details>